mictafd-zine/stock-watch/README.md

 ### Next Steps
-- Update pipeline to force deploy the lambda function each time time a new image is pushed to ECR.
 - Add analytics lambda function to read the data from S3 and generate the analytics.
 - Setup Email Alerts on the big movers (D-1)?
 Is this too late?
 - Can we build a dashboard?